datasets/awesome-data/README.md

 ### Core List

-To add a dataset please add it to the `core-list.txt` - we recommend fork and pull.
+To add a dataset please add it to the `core-list.csv` - we recommend fork and pull.

 Discussion of proposals for new datasets and for incorporation of prepared